Get Approved for up to $35,000 in 3 minutes

 Final Thoughts

-Mortgages can be very difficult to get.
-Not only do you need a good credit score, but you have to meet certain income requirements and have a down payment.
+Mortgages can be very difficult to get in the current housing market.
+Not only do you need a good credit score, but you also have to meet certain income requirements and have a down payment, which you can get some help with through assistance programs.
 Sometimes, even if you have all of these things, you need a little extra help.
 The best way to do this is with a co-signer or a guarantor.
 Either one of these will co-sign for you and help you get the mortgage that you need,

 As a cosigner or a guarantor, it’s important that you do your research before you decide to co-sign.
 There are plenty of risks that come with co-signing a loan of any kind.
-It’s more common for co-signers to co-sign on things like auto loans and personal loans.
+It’s more common for co-signers to co-sign on things like auto loans and personal loans since you’re assuming equal responsibility.
 Mortgages last much longer than either of these and can affect your credit score as well as your borrowing power.
 No matter what you decide to do, though, there are benefits; you just have to weigh your options and make sure you can trust the primary borrower.

 Online Loans from 9.99%*